51Degrees/documentation/src/features/automaticdatafileupdates.md

 from can also be monitored for changes, so when a @datafile is manually replaced, the
 @onpremiseengine will be refreshed with it.

+This page describes the functionality and options for data updates in the pipeline API.
+In addition, it is worth being familiar with the [Distributor](@ref Info_Distributor) web API, which supplies the updated data files.

 # Registering for updates